LauriAlanen/SchoolTrafficEstimation/README.md

 # School Traffic Estimation

 ## Overview
 This repository contains two main programs for managing and analyzing school class schedules.
-The `scraper/main.py` script scrapes the current week's schedules from the VAMK Lukkarit website, while the `estimation.py` module estimates upcoming restaurant traffic based on class attendance.
-The `estimate.py` module is called from `listener.py`, which uses the Django framework to set up a REST API.
+The `scraper/main.py` script scrapes the current week's schedules from the VAMK Lukkarit website, while the `estimation` module estimates upcoming restaurant traffic based on class attendance.
+The `estimation/estimate.py` script is called from `endpoint/listener.py`, which uses the Django framework to set up a API.

-Please note that the scraper must be run before fetching data, and currently, data is available only for the ongoing week.
+- Please note that the scraper must be run before fetching data, and currently, data is available only for the ongoing week.
+- To automate the scraping make a crontab that runs the `scraper/main.py` at monday 00:00.

 ## Dependencies Installation
 1. Install the required dependencies by running the following command: